 While there are lots of beaches and waterfront areas to discover, there are some areas that great to learn more about.

-More specifically, there is Byron Beach.
-But where is Byron Beach?
+But where is Byron Beach located?
 This beautiful beach is located in the Byron Bay area in New South Wales, situated between Jonson St and Massinger St. Approximately 772km north of Sydney Australia.
 It’s also referred to as the “Main Beach” you will find over 30km of beaches located here in Byron, including isolated coves and dog-friendly beaches.

 Every day many visitors flock to the beaches of Byron to spend some time on its amazing sands and magical waters, located in New South Whales it has 8 other beaches that it is well known for and you can see why people choose this location to visit.

 Brief History Of Byron Bay Area

 James Cook is famous for Australia’s history and surrounding areas and around 1770, he named this area after his companion John Byron.
 More specifically, Cape Byron was first named and is adjacent to the Byron Bay and beach area.